vekatze/neut/book/src/how-to-execute-types.md

 ## Types as Closed Functions

-Here, we'll see how a type is translated into a function that discards/copies the terms of the type.
-To see the basic idea, let's take a simple ADT for example:
+Here, we'll see how a type is translated into a function that discards/copies values of the type.
+To see the basic idea, let's take a simple ADT as an example:

 ```neut
 data item {